How Much Does A Garage Door Cost To Install Or Replace?

-- Sectional or Roll Up – Also known as overhead garage doors, this is the most common way of opening.
+- Sectional or Roll Up – Also known as overhead garage doors, this is the most common way of opening and easily used with a new garage door opener.
 The panels of the garage door are mounted on tracks which will then roll along a center guide.
-Easily used with a garage door opener.

 - Up and Over – this is used when the garage door is one large piece.
-These doors are not typically used anymore but can still be found on some older homes.
+These doors are not typically used anymore but are found on older homes.

-- Swing Out – not typically used anymore, it operates like the front door to your home—literally swinging out to open.
-Used mostly on carriage types of garage doors.
+- Swing Out – not typically used anymore; it operates like the front door to your home—literally swinging out to open.
+They are used mostly on carriage types of garage doors.